Andrei-Lapusteanu/Cold-Revenge/README.md

 # Technologies

 - Developed using **Unity** in **C#**
+- Refrigerators modeled in **Maya**
--  Some game assets used are from the Unity asset store
+- Other game assets used are from the Unity asset store

+# Functionality

+- Horde type first-person-shooter
+- Enemie are refrigerators which have a **melee** as well as **ranged** attack, in which they

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MTk1MTA3NV19
+eyJoaXN0b3J5IjpbLTgyMTUxNTIzNF19
 -->